dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Let's create a very simple contacts application.
 F.A.B uses the excellent SQLAlchemy ORM package, and it's Flask extension. you should be familiar with it's declarative syntax to define your database models on F.A.B.

+.. note:: Since 1.3.0 there is partial support for **MongoDB** using MongoEngine.
+You can declare any *normalized* database schema, just like on SQLAlchemy, and use ModelView and CharView's exactly the same way.
+Next releases will gradually support non normalized schemas for MongoDB.

 On our example application we are going to define two tables, a *Contact's* table that will hold the contacts detailed information,